-Enhancing Network of Services

-Over the years, we have supported and/or assisted with the development and implementation of various pilot projects and new programs designed to expand and enhance the network of services available to victims, perpetrators, and their families, including but not limited to counselling services for perpetrators of partner abuse, services for immigrant women experiencing violence, hospital based services for victims of sexual and domestic violence, and the Neighbours, Friends and Family program.
-In some instances, KFACC has administered the initiative; in other instances, we have worked with member agencies to help them secure the resources needed to support the new program or service.
+Enhancing Network of Services - KFACC has supported and/or assisted with the development/ implementation of projects and programs designed to expand and enhance services available to victims and perpetrators of intimate partner abuse (and their families), including but not limited to counselling services for perpetrators, services for immigrant women experiencing violence, and hospital based services for victims of sexual and intimate partner abuse.

-Partner Abuse Protocol

-Comprehensive document which outlines and confirms a shared framework for understanding and responding to partner abuse, provides detailed information about agencies involved in the delivery of services to victims of partner abuse and their children, and highlights specific commitments of said agencies to work together to provide a cohesive and seamless network of services.
+Partner Abuse Protocol - Comprehensive document which outlines and confirms a shared framework for understanding and responding to intimate partner abuse, provides detailed information about agencies involved in the delivery of services to victims of partner abuse and their children, and highlights specific commitments of said agencies to work together to provide a cohesive and seamless network of services.

-Sexual Assault Protocol

-Comprehensive document which outlines and confirms a shared framework for understanding and responding to sexual assault, provides detailed information about agencies involved in the delivery of services to victims of sexual violence, and highlights specific commitments of said agencies to work together to provide a cohesive and seamless network of services.
+Sexual Assault Protocol - Comprehensive document which outlines and confirms a shared framework for understanding and responding to sexual assault, provides detailed information about agencies involved in the delivery of services to victims of sexual violence, and highlights specific commitments of said agencies to work together to provide a cohesive and seamless network of services.